BurhanAnwar/BurhanAnwar/README.md

 ## 🚀 About Me

-I'm a data science graduate passionate about solving real-world problems using data.
+I'm a data scientist passionate about solving real-world problems using data.
 My experience includes:

 - 🔍 **Data Science Intern** at **HBL Headquarters** – built interactive dashboards and engineered features from financial datasets.
 - 🔧 **Data Engineer Intern** at **Dubizzle Labs** – extracted real-time competitor data and contributed to pricing and UX optimization strategies.